stephenverderame/cpp_book/src/guessing_game/gg2.md

 ```

 `std::random_device` is in it of itself, a random number generator of sorts.
-It overloads `operator()` to allow the parenthesis syntax `rd()` which is the same for calling a function.
+It overloads the function `operator()` to allow the parenthesis syntax `rd()`, which is the same for calling a function.
 `random_device` is known as a callable object because it overloads `operator()`.
-We use this generated number to seed a Mersenne Twister random number generator by passing the computed seed from `rd` to the constructor of `generator`.
+We use the number returned from `operator()` of the random device to seed a Mersenne Twister random number generator
+by passing the computed seed from `rd` to the constructor of `generator`.
 A constructor is a function used to initialize an object.
 `generator` is then used as an argument to `operator()` of the uniform integer distribution between `min` and `max`.
-Once again the uniform distribution is a callable object, something we'll talk more about later, but unlike `rd`, its `operator()` takes an argument.
+Once again the uniform distribution is a callable object, something we'll talk more about later, but unlike `rd`, its `operator()` takes an argument;
+namely the random number generator to use.
 `min` and `max` are passed as arguments to the constructor of `uniform_int_distribution`.

 Unlike `main`, this function has a "return type" of `auto`.
 `auto` is not an actual type, instead it's indicating that the compiler should figure out what the return type is.
 In this case it's `int`.

-I'll admit, that for something simple like this, I would normally use C's `rand()` function.
+I'll admit, that for something simple like this, I might use C's `rand()` function.
-This function always returns an integer between `0` and `RAND_MAX` and is seeded with the function `srand(seed)`.
+This function always returns an integer between `0` and `RAND_MAX` and is seeded by calling the function `srand(seed)`.
 So an alternative implementation would be:

 ```c++